NGWPC/twod-fim-knowledge-base/system-decision-record/sdr.md

 Issues are failures, hindrances, or roadblocks encountered during development.
 They are evidence, not blame, and should link to Cases, Experiments, and Decisions.

 ### Experiments
 Experiments are controlled tests run on Cases to collect evidence.
+They should document methodology.

 ---

-## 4. How Decisions Work
+## 3. How Decisions Work

 ### Single Source of Truth
 Each decision file is a living record.
 It is updated as new evidence arrives.
-Git preserves revision history, so the SDR page should reflect the *current* state only.
+Git preserves revision history, so the SDR page should reflect the current state only.

 ### Alternatives and Elimination
 Alternatives remain viable until rejected by evidence.
 Decisions select the current alternative by elimination, not by assuming a single truth from the start.

 ---

-## 5. Linking and Traceability
+## 4. Linking and Traceability

 ### In Cases
 Cases should link: